Asian Art Outpost

 Or perhaps a wonderful "conversation starter" for your own home.

-Note: If you are curious, the last three characters represent they way "LORD" is used in most English Bibles.
-In Chinese, this is actually the phonetic name in Mandarin Chinese for "Jehovah".
+Note: If you are curious, the last three characters represent the way “LORD” is used in most English Bibles.
+In Chinese, this is actually the phonetic name from Mandarin Chinese for “Jehovah.”

 Justice / Rectitude / Right Decision